 The name of the Company is SAAB AKTIEBOLAG.
-The Company is a public limited company (plc).
+The Company is public (publ).

 The registered office of the Company shall be located in Linköping, Sweden.

 The share capital shall comprise no less than seven hundred and fifty million (750,000,000) Swedish kronor and no more than three billion (3,000,000,000) Swedish kronor.